decaporg/decap-cms/packages/netlify-cms/README.md

 # Community

-Netlify CMS has a [Gitter community](https://gitter.im/netlify/netlifycms) where members of the community hang out and share things about the project, as well as give and receive support.
+Netlify CMS has a [community chat](https://netlifycms.org/chat) where users and contributors come to share things about the project, as well as give and receive support.

 # Contributing